A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 B-Movie perfection.
 A war film like no other.
 Every Fuller film is about 10 or 15 years ahead of its time, but this racially-charged drama on a shoestring budget takes the cake.
 Gene Evans is tough as nails.

 Pretty tough to pick an Ozu.
 As a viewer in my 20's, this one is the most immediate.
-The beauty of Ozu is his films touch on so many stages of life.
-My favorite will continue to change, but this straddles the beautiful contradictions of traditionalism and modernity in family life in a way films can't seem to grasp any more.
+His films touch on so many stages of life.
+My favorite will continue to change, but this straddles the beautiful contradictions of traditionalism and modernity in family life.

 Comfort food.
 I have seen this more times than any other, and will continue to return to it whenever I need to.
 I don't think it will ever lose its power to pull me under its pure American road movie spell.
 I don't even feel I need to explain myself.
 Either you get it or you don't I guess.